The Week Ahead - Events for June 24-30, 2023 - Larchmont Buzz - Hancock Park News

 The Mid City West Neighborhood Council has two meetings again for y’all this week, starting with a Planning and Land Use Committee on Monday, June 26 and ending with an Social and Racial Equity Committee meeting on Tuesday, June 27.
 Check Mid City’s calendar for more info and full schedule of meetings.
 Please Note: all MCW meetings will now be held at the Pan Pacific Park Senior Center (lunch room) located at 141 S. Gardner St.

-And your local NC, voted “most likely to succeed” back in high school, the Greater Wilshire Neighborhood Council has one meeting on the schedule this week and it’s the all important Land Use Committee meeting on Tuesday, June 27 at 6:30 p.m.
+And your local NC, the Greater Wilshire Neighborhood Council has one meeting on the schedule this week and it’s the all important Land Use Committee meeting on Tuesday, June 27 at 6:30 p.m.
 All Land Use Committee meetings take place at Marlborough School, 250 S Rossmore Ave. (enter via 3rd street security gate).
 Check the GWNC’s website for agendas and full schedule.